ancap-ch/from-en/pcm/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 To com talk say dat force be de same with voluntarism na completely illogical and self-contradictory.
 To com talk say dat de initiation of de use na completely de same to de non-initiation of de use of force na to talk say dat up na down, black na white, and truth na lie.

-Without de “null zone,” dese corrupt fictions nor go be sustained.
+Without de “null zone”, dese corrupt fictions nor go be sustained.

 De “null zone” na de lier of de beast we hunt.

 As we dey see, we com know dat personally e dey wrong to thief; we get small problems with an abstract and logical ban on thief, like as if we com get worked out above – na still, dere com exists dis “null zone” or alternate universe for where dose oppositions go fit be accepted without nor question or concern.

  As UPB dey talk say, e dey wrong for me and you to go steal.
-Yet somehow, in dis “null zone,” e nor dey allow, but also perfectly *moral*, for any person to go steel.
+Yet somehow, in dis “null zone”, e nor dey allow, but also perfectly *moral*, for any person to go steel.
 We *no go* steal – dey *must* steal.
 E dey moral madness!

 ### Policemen